Opening up to your Vision

 It’s possible for people to reach a level of connection with themselves and others that is so profound that people can actually feel it as a palpable presence--especially if that person is living into a vision.
 Being around someone like that is inspiring and actually transformative for people.
 Ultimately such a person can have the life they’ve always dreamed of, in a way that is completely authentic and independent of any conditions.

-My vision is to live in a world that’s connected, real, authentic, and open.
-To move towards that reality, I help software engineers who want to make a difference with their work, to reinvent themselves as visionaries who are deeply connected with their lives.
+My vision is to live in a world that’s connected, open, authentic, and visionary.
+To move towards that reality, I help professionals who want to make a difference with their work, to reinvent themselves as visionaries who are deeply connected with their lives.

 I’m sure you can imagine that when this vision is alive for me, I show up very differently in my life.